 Kanno, Y., N. Yui, W. Mamiya, R. Sakai, Y. Yabuhara, T. Miyazaki, S. Utsumi, O. Kishida, and H. Uno.
-In press.
-A multi-state mark-recapture approach to characterize stream fish movement at multiple spatial scales.
-Canadian Journal of Fisheries and Aquatic Sciences. doi:10.1139/cjfas-2019-0329.
+2020.
+A multistate mark-recapture approach to characterize stream fish movement at multiple spatial scales.
+Canadian Journal of Fisheries and Aquatic Sciences 77:1090-1100.
+[PDF]

 Cushman, E.L., K.L.
 Kanapeckas Métris, Y. Kanno, K.C.
 Pregler, B.K.
 Peoples, and T.L.
 Darden.
-In press.
+2020.
 Optimization of a suite of microsatellite markers for Nocomis leptocephalus (bluehead chub) and genetic characterization of two populations in South Carolina.
-Southeastern Naturalist.
+Southeastern Naturalist 19:192-204.
+[PDF]

 Kim, S., and Y. Kanno.
 2020.
 Spawning periodicity and synchrony of bluehead chub (Nocomis leptocephalus) and a nest associate, yellowfin shiner (Notropis lutipinnis), across local streams.
-Ecology of Freshwater Fish. doi:10.1111/eff.12515.
+Ecology of Freshwater Fish 29:299-310.
+[PDF]

 Pregler, K.C., R.D.
 Hanks, E. Childress, N.P.
 Hitt, D.J.
 Hocking, B.H.
 Letcher, T. Wagner, and Y. Kanno.
 2019.
 State-space analysis of power to detect regional brook trout population trends over time.
 Canadian Journal of Fisheries and Aquatic Sciences 76:2145-2155.
 [PDF]